itzrahulyadav/EKS-course/02-EBSandEFS/2-EFS.md

 ```

+- Install the EFS add-on on the cluster using the role created

 4. Note down the following details to create a efs volume which will be used for dynamic volume provisioning
  - VPC id of the cluster
  - CIDR range of the VPC